DutchOrange-1/DS2430A_EEPROM_RW/README.md

 | SS21 | 20 |
 | LF140 | 3C |

-Please, if you know any other ink Hex values, please open an issue tab.
+If you know any other ink Hex values, please open an issue tab.

+# Notes
+1. Many of the values, like Date, and ink levels, when converting to ASCII or decimal values make no sense.
+Nothing relates, not patterns etc. So if anyone knows why this is, would be awsome.
+2.